 - Do not list more than five jobs, anymore than this and your resume will appear crowded.
-If you have worked a lot of jobs, choose the positions that are the most relevant to the job for which you are applying.
-But, attempt to avoid exposing an employment gap if you have one.
+If you have worked many jobs, choose the positions that are the most relevant to the job for which you are applying.
+But, attempt to avoid exposing an employment gap if you find you have one.

-- As you describe a company or organization that you have previously worked for, only include the company name, city, and state where they are located.
+- As you describe a company or organization for which you have previously worked, only include the company name, city, and state where it resides.
 The full street address is not typically listed here.